ManuCovr/ManuCovr/README.md

 ## Tools

-Small things I built because I wanted them to exist.
-Everything runs client-side — no accounts, no uploads, no server ever sees your files.
+### Built because I wanted them to exist

+Everything runs client-side.
+No accounts, no uploads, no server ever sees your files.

 | | | |
 |:--|:--|:--|